-The Apple Watch is still the best smartwatch for iPhone users, because it can handle more tasks than the Versa can.
+The Apple Watch is still the best smartwatch for iPhone users, because it can handle more tasks than the Versa can and has more advanced health and fitness features.
 For instance, iPhone users can view messages relayed to the Versa from their phones, but they can't send responses.
-Android users can reply to SMS and messages from apps such as Facebook Messenger and WhatsApp with anew feature called Quick Replies, which rolled out in May.
+Android users can reply to SMS and messages from apps such as Facebook Messenger and WhatsApp with a new feature called Quick Replies, which rolled out in May.
 The Versa also lacks built-in GPS, which the Apple Watch offers so you can run or bike without a phone nearby.
 It will come as no surprise that the Apple Watch is the only smartwatch that supports Apple Music integration.
-But the Series 3 also costs $130 more than the Versa, and that’s for the lowest-priced 38mm model without cellular connectivity.
-If you buy the Series 3 in the larger 42mm size and add LTE, you’ll pay a $200 premium over the Versa.
-If price and health-tracking are your biggest priorities, Fitbit's latest smartwatch is worth a look.
+But the $279 Series 3 also costs $80 more than the Versa, and that’s for the lowest-priced, last-gen 38mm model without cellular connectivity.
+If you buy the newer 40mm $399 Series 4, which sports an electrical heart rate sensor for diagnosing atrial fibrillation, you'll spend $200 more.
+Add LTE and that's a $300 premium.
+If price and activity-tracking are your biggest priorities, Fitbit's latest smartwatch is worth a look.

 The Versa is clearly the first attempt at the device Fitbit wants to make: a mainstream smartwatch at an affordable price point with a sense of style backed up by Fitbit's advanced health-tracking platform and well-designed app.
 There are a few things missing.
 On-board GPS would make this watch a must-buy for people who are more active than average.
 The new female health-tracking features, which are a welcome addition, could use more customization and use the rest of the data Fitbit collects to give you more insights.